 Show a previous version in read-only mode:

-When you click on the button Set as Current then the current version of the document will be replaced.
-You will be prompted for confirmation:
+When you click on the button Set as Current then the current version of the document

 This is how read-only mode of a topic/task looks like: